• Skip to primary navigation

 1. Place baguettes onto a baking sheet and fill each with half the egg mixture. (the egg and cream will pour out faster than the filling “bits” so it’s best to switch off pouring into each baguette to ensure each one get equal parts of everything in the egg mixture)

-1. Transfer baking sheet to oven and bake for 35 to 30 minutes or until golden brown, puffed and eggs have set.
+2. Transfer baking sheet to oven and bake for 35 to 30 minutes or until golden brown, puffed and eggs have set.
+Remove baked egg boats from oven and cool for about 5 minutes.

 Make Ahead and Freezing Baked Egg Boats